-The Company evaluates its long-lived assets in accordance with Accounting Standards Codification (ASC) Topic 360.
+The Company evaluates its long-lived assets in accordance with Accounting Standards Codification (ASC) 360.
 Long-lived assets held and used by the Company are reviewed for impairment whenever events or changes in circumstances indicate that their net book value may not be recoverable.
 When such factors and circumstances exist, the Company compares the projected undiscounted future cash flows associated with the related asset or group of assets over their estimated useful lives against their respective carrying amounts.
 Impairment, if any, is based on the excess of the carrying amount over the fair value of those assets and is recorded in the period in which the determination was made.
+During the years ended September 30, 2020 and 2019, there were no impairments.